Hamed-Gharghi/Hamed-Gharghi/README.md

 # 👋 Hello, I'm Hamed Gharghi!

 Welcome to my GitHub profile!
-I’m Hamed Gharghi, a computer engineering student at Yasuj University in Iran.
+I’m Hamed Gharghi, a student in the 5th term of my Bachelor's degree in Computer Engineering at Yasuj University in Iran.
 My passion lies at the intersection of technology and creativity, where I strive to explore innovative solutions and develop impactful projects.

 ### 🛠️ Professional Skills